Congratulations!

 No judgment, no worries.
 It’s rare that a piano is too far gone to be brought back to life.

-These are typical before and after "New Customer Service" appointments:
+These are typical before and after "New Customer Service" appointment results:

 When you head to our booking page, you’ll see two main options.
 Here is the rule of thumb: